ACP research building at the Beutenberg Campus

 For reservation and further information, please contact Ms. Rebeca Freyberg (firstname.lastname@example.org, +49 3641 947961).

-The photonics stock contains more than 90 book titles, which can be accessed and rented for home studies by every photonics Master's degree or doctoral student in the second floor of the ACP main building.
-A detailed list of all available books is available here.
-To get or to borrow any of these books, please contact email@example.com.
+All books can be rented for home studies by every photonics Master's degree or doctoral student at the second floor of the ACP main building.
+To access or to rent any of these books, please contact email@example.com.